Disaster draft: National Football League

 The National Football League (NFL)'s contingency plan provides for both a "near-disaster" and a "disaster".
 A "near-disaster" is defined as fewer than 15 players on a team being disabled, and a "disaster" is 15 or more.

 No special draft would be held for a "near-disaster"; the team would instead get preferential rights on any waivers until the end of the season.
 If a quarterback is among the fewer than 15 lost, the team would be able to draft up to two quarterbacks from all NFL teams with three available.
 Each team would be able to protect two, and the drafted quarterbacks would return to their original teams in the following season.

 For a "disaster", the commissioner would determine whether to cancel the team's schedule for the season.
 If the team's season is canceled, the team would have the first pick in the next regular draft; a special draft would also be held in which each team would be able to protect 32 players.
 If not canceled, the "near-disaster" procedures would be used.

 National Hockey League

+The National Hockey League (NHL) contingency plan activates if five or more players on a team "are killed or disabled."
+When activated, this contingency plan requires an affected team to fill their roster with players from other teams up to a minimum of one goaltender and 14 skaters.
+After this threshold is reached, the affected team may either continue to select players from other teams or fill its remaining roster spots with call-ups from its minor league affiliates or newly signed free agents.

-The National Hockey League (NHL) contingency plan activates if five or more players on a team "are killed or disabled".
-The team would select players from other NHL teams, paying with funds from a special insurance fund.
-Once its roster has one goaltender and 14 other players, a special draft involving the teams unaffected by the earlier selection could be held, with each team able to protect one goaltender and 10 other players.
+The affected team is first allowed to purchase the contracts of players from other NHL teams, paying with funds from a special insurance fund.
+At this stage, teams are not obligated to sell contracts to the affected team.
+If after these purchases its roster has fewer than one goaltender and 14 skaters, an emergency rehabilitation draft is held.
+In an emergency rehabilitation draft, each team is able to protect one goaltender and 10 skaters, and teams that lost players due to contract purchase are exempt.
+No team can lose more than one player in an emergency rehabilitation draft.